marcinbiegun/taskpaper-to-slack/README.md

 `@done` and `@doing` tags are are recognized.

-Tags and what comes after tags are removed.
+Tags and what comes after them is removed.

 ## Example

 You have this taskpaper file:

 ```
-Some header:
-  - buy milk

 Monday, 11 Feb: @slack(B05KSNDD4/p1549566229043400)
   - read emails @done spent 40m
   lunch break 1h
   - release new version @doing
-  - comment on pull requets
+  - comment on pull requests
 ```

 The corresponding Slack message will be replaced with: